CHOOSE THE BEST PRODUCTS FOR TRAINING

 1) Introduce material

-In place of lecturing, ask questions and have learners think through the material before divulging answers.
+Instead of lecturing, ask questions and have learners think through the material before divulging answers.

-• Quick Response Answer Boards allow every participant to think up and jot down an answer.
+• Quick Response Answer Boards allow every participant to think and jot down an answer.
 Have them raise their boards so you can quickly scan the room and get a sense of the group's understanding.

 2) CHECK understanding